OpenSourceEconomics/ruspy/docs/source/estimation.rst

 -------------

 In the promotion folder of the repository are two demonstration jupyter notebooks.
-The replication notebook is described here.
+The replication notebook allows to easily experiment with the estimation methods described here.
 If you have have everything setup, then it should be easy to run it.
-If not it is provided online in an ready to go environment on
-mybinder:
+If not there is soon coming a mybinder link and you should keep your eyes open!